MUST Read Before Launching a WHMCS Site: Bugs & Issues

 - Domain Renewal - example.com

 I'm not the best developer in the world but certain things in WHMCS are tortuous.
-If you want a taste of it, look at the following flowchart for action hooks.
-It's a little ironic but this is what I'm subjected to on a daily basis to solve problems.
+If you want a taste of it, take a look at the flowchart below that I have to follow in order to fix certain issues.
+It's a little ironic but this is what I'm subjected to on a daily basis.

 Let's say you have an account with the following sub-accounts.